-Iowa Administrative Code (IAC) 567 Chapter 68, "Commercial Septic Tank Cleaners", requires septic tanks to be pumped out only by a licensed "commercial septic tank cleaner", a person or firm licensed by the Iowa Department of Natural Resources to clean septic tanks.
-For a list of licensed septic tank cleaners, see the list provided below.
+Iowa Administrative Code (IAC) 567 Chapter 68, "Commercial Septic Tank Cleaners", requires septic tanks to be pumped out only by a licensed commercial septic tank cleaner, which is a person or firm licensed by the Iowa DNR to clean septic tanks.
+A list of licensed septic tank cleaners is provided below.
 Persons or firms interested in applying for a commercial license to pump septic tanks may complete the application form provided below.

-Disposal of wastes (septage) from private waste facilities (septic tanks) shall be carried out in accordance with the requirements of 567 IAC Chapter 68 (see below).
+Disposal of wastes (septage) from private waste facilities (septic tanks) shall be carried out in accordance with the requirements of 567 IAC Chapter 68 (see link above).